jessieAnhNguyen/Order-food-webpage/README.md

 Simple webpage for user to sign up and order food.

-The website is created by me as I started to learn Web development.
+The website is created by me as I started to learn Web development using Flask.
 The tech stack I use:

 - Back-end: Flask, Jinja2
 - Front-end: HTML/CSS, Bootstrap, JavaScript